-North Carolina’s ribbons of mountains might be some of Earth’s oldest, but they keep a youthful spirit by hosting activities from art to ziplining.
-Make one of these mountain towns your base camp for taking the high ground.
+North Carolina’s mountains might be some of Earth’s oldest, but they'll keep you young with activities from art and music to waterfalls and ziplining.

 Filled with art and culture, upscale shopping and dining, terrific waterfall views, and more than 200 area hiking trails, this town of 1,000 year-round residents celebrates the finer things.
 Drive through the 200-year-old covered bridge to The Bascom arts center.
-Inside awaits a shop with area artists’ creations – burled wood bowls, weavings, jewelry and glass – plus works by Dave Drake and Édouard Manet in the main gallery.
+Inside awaits a shop with area artists’ creations – burled wood bowls, weavings, jewelry and glass – plus a 2,500-square-foot ceramics studio and a sculpture trail.
 Fuel your creative pursuits at painting, ceramics or mixed-media classes.

-Downtown on the square, relax at Friday night concerts, held weekly from May to October; grab an ice cream cone or fudge made at Kilwins to enjoy with the show.
+Downtown on the square, relax at Friday night concerts, held weekly from May to October; grab some ice cream at Anny's Ice Cream Factory to enjoy with the show.
 Stroll the Highlands Heritage Walking Trail to see the town’s numerous historic structures.
 While on your walk, shop the many specialty stores.
-Then head to nearby Dry Falls and get the rare opportunity to hike behind cascading water for one of the best selfie spots ever.
+Then head to nearby Dry Falls and get the rare opportunity to hike behind cascading water for a totally unique point of view.

-Located in the Blue Ridge Mountains, this dining, craft brew and shopping mecca rewards visitors with its personality and personalities: buskers strumming guitars, a juggler tossing tennis balls (with a dog on his head), and artists displaying pottery, jewelry and organic yoga apparel at street fairs.
+Located in the Blue Ridge Mountains, this dining, craft brew and shopping mecca rewards you with its personality and personalities: buskers strumming guitars, a juggler tossing tennis balls (with a dog on his head), and artists displaying pottery, jewelry and organic yoga apparel at street fairs.
 Downtown abounds with independent shops, restaurants, bars and music venues, including The Orange Peel, which has hosted the likes of Jack White, Bob Dylan and Ice Cube.
 Bordering the French Broad River just a mile from downtown (cool off in a tube or stand-up paddleboard), the River Arts District serves as workshop and gallery space for North Carolina artists.
-Have lunch at White Duck Taco Shop before checking out the converted textile factories on your search for the ultimate souvenir.
+Have lunch at White Duck Taco Shop and wash it down with a local brew at Wedge or Hi-Wire before checking out the converted textile factories on your search for the ultimate souvenir.

-South of downtown, the 1895 Biltmore draws 1.5 million visitors with its elaborate interiors, exteriors and gardens.
+South of downtown, Biltmore draws 1.7 million visitors each year with its elaborate interiors, exteriors and gardens.
 Owner George Vanderbilt collected artwork, textiles and ceramics on numerous trips abroad.
 Admire paintings by Renoir and John Singer Sargent, prints dating to 1500, and Ming Dynasty porcelain bowls.
 In the home’s behind-the-scenes work space, see the servants’ quarters, kitchen with original copper cookware and basement gym (state-of-the-art when created, but spartan by today’s standards).
-Tips: Book a week before your tour for discounted rates.
-Spend extra for the audio tour.

 Boone and Blowing Rock